igable/librato-scripts/README.md

 ### Installation

-Right now the PyPI python wrapper for the Librato API is a touch broken.
-So for right now to install do the following:

-    $ mkdir script
-    $ cd script
-    $ git clone git://github.com/millarm/librato.git
-    $ cd librato
+The install requires the python librato package from PyPI.
+You can install this with pip.
+If you don't have pip install that first.

+Basic steps:

-    $ python setup.py install
+    $ pip install librato
-    $ cd ..
     $ git clone git://github.com/igable/librato-scripts.git
+    $ cd librato-scripts
     $ python setup.py install

 Hopefully this will get better.